 “FBI’s examination of the hard disk of the cellphone company Omar Sheikh had subscribed to led to the discovery of the “link” between him and the deposed chief of the Pakistani ISI, Mahmud Ahmed.
 And as the FBI investigators delved deep, reports surfaced with regard to the transfer of $100,000 to Mohamed Atta, one of the terrorists who flew a hijacked Boeing commercial airliner into the World Trade Center.
 General Mahmud Ahmed, the FBI investigators found, fully knew about the transfer of money to Atta.”

 A month after 9-11, Mahmud resigned from the post of Head of ISI.
 And everyone lives “Happily ever after”.
 The 9/11 Commission’s Final Report meanwhile said that the source of the funds “remained unknown”.
-To believe that US has ability to strike unhindered in Islamabad but not know of the funds that were wired all the way to US, seems a bit weird.
-Masochistic and willful complicity with Pakistan, on part of the American law makers and the Government is the only evaluation of the report’s conclusion that this writer can come to.
+To believe that the US has the ability to strike unhindered in Islamabad but not know of the funds that were wired all the way to the US seems a bit weird.
+Masochistic and willful complicity with Pakistan, on the part of the American lawmakers and the Government, is the only evaluation of the report’s conclusion that this writer can come to.

-Cut to Afghanistan – in a book The Man From Pakistan, the British investigative journalists Douglas Frantz and Catherine Collins have suggested that Chaudhri Abdul Majeed and Sultan Bashiruddin Mahmood, who held a series of senior posts in Pakistani nuke programme, went to Taliban headquarters in Kandahar in mid-August 2001 and spent three days with bin Laden just a month after 9-11!
+Cut to Afghanistan – in the book The Man From Pakistan, the British investigative journalists Douglas Frantz and Catherine Collins have suggested that Chaudhri Abdul Majeed and Sultan Bashiruddin Mahmood, who held a series of senior posts in Pakistani nuke program, went to Taliban headquarters in Kandahar in mid-August 2001 and spent three days with bin Laden just a month after 9-11!

-The month after 9/11 must have been fairly hectic time for the Pakistan’s Intelligence and Army establishment combine.
+The month after 9/11 must have been a fairly hectic time for Pakistan’s Intelligence and Army establishment combined.